 Lovers massaging each other is a perfectly good use of massage.
 So massage is not always a purely professional affair, nor should it be.

-And sexual massage as part of prostitution is something that will never disappear as long as there is demand – and there has never been any shortage of that.
+Sexual massage as part of prostitution is something that will never disappear as long as there is demand.
+And there has never been any shortage of that.
 We just have to live with this fact.